icopy-site/awesome/docs/awesome/awesome-swift.md

 * [NoOptionalInterpolation](https://github.com/T-Pham/NoOptionalInterpolation) - Get rid of "Optional(...)" and "nil" in string interpolation.
 Easy pluralization.
 * [Swifternalization](https://github.com/tomkowz/Swifternalization) - Localize apps using e.g. regular expressions in Localizable.strings.
 * [SwiftGen-L10n](https://github.com/SwiftGen/SwiftGen#localizablestrings) - A tool to auto-generate `enums` for all your Localizable.strings keys (with appropriate associated values if those strings contains printf-format placeholders like `%@`).
+* [Translatio](https://github.com/andrealufino/Translatio) - Super lightweight library that helps you to localize strings, even directly in storyboards.

 ### Location
 [back to top](#readme)